MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policy.md

 ## App protection experience for Android devices

 ### Device biometric authentication
 For Android devices that support biometric authentication, you can allow end users to use fingerprint or Face Unlock, depending on what their Android device supports.
-You can configure whether all biometric types can be used to authenticate, fingerprints will only be accepted, or biometrics will not be accepted.
+You can configure whether all biometric types beyond fingerprint can be used to authenticate.
 Note that fingerprint and Face Unlock are only available for devices manufactured to support these biometric types and are running the correct version of Android.
 Android 6 and higher is required for fingerprint, and Android 10 and higher is required for Face Unlock.

 ### Company Portal app and Intune app protection
 Much of app protection functionality is built into the Company Portal app.
 Device enrollment is _not required_ even though the Company Portal app is always required.
 For mobile application management without enrollment (MAM-WE), the end user just needs to have the Company Portal app installed on the device.